-Student Support Specialists are here to provide encouragement, support, and motivation to you as your journey to successfully complete your degree program online begins.
+Student Support Specialists are here to provide support and encouragement to you throughout your educational journey.
 The specialists take pride in assisting you with exceptional student service through all correspondence, ensuring your needs are attended to with the utmost care.
 Whether we are assisting with how to select a proctor or how to navigate our Learning Management System, we are here for you and want to see you reach your educational goals and dreams.
 In addition, Student Services provides the following support services:

-- Serves as a point of contact for students with questions or concerns, and conducts research to assist in resolution - Provides navigation assistance with the myCSU Student Portal and Blackboard - Assists students with university policies and procedures - Encourages and motivates - Proactively reaches out to students, offering information that guides students along the path to degree completion - Assists with obtaining qualified proctors and processing final exams - · Assists with arranging an Incomplete course - Connects students with appropriate department, faculty or staff members as needed
+- Serves as a point of contact for students with questions or concerns, and conducts research to assist in resolution - Provides navigation assistance with the myCSU Student Portal and Blackboard - Assists students with university policies and procedures - · Encourages and motivates - Proactively reaches out to students, offering information that guides students along the path to degree completion - Assists with obtaining qualified proctors and processing final exams - · Assists with arranging an Incomplete course - Connects students with appropriate department, faculty or staff members as needed